beetee17/few_shot_learning/Final Presentation/script.md

 # Omniglot Dataset

 My first goal was to create a working architecture of a siamese network.
 The omniglot dataset was used to validate that the model was working as intended.
 It is a dataset consisting of 30 novel alphabets such as Arabic, Hebrew, Sanskrit, etc. Each alphabet contains around 20 characters each, and totals to over 600 classes.
 Each character has just 20 samples, which are 105 x 105 black and white images of handwritten drawings.
-The structure of the datset, as well as the standardisation of its samples allowed me to focus on creating the model, rather than spend too much time preprocessing the data.
+The structure of the dataset, as well as the standardisation of its samples allowed me to focus on creating the model, rather than spend too much time preprocessing the data.
 Thus, I chose to use this dataset as a starting point.

 (go through omniglot.ipynb)
-- minimal preprocessing (loading daaset, making sample pairs)
+- minimal preprocessing (loading dataset, making sample pairs)
 - architecture of siamese network (2 of same CNN feeding feature vectors to dense layers -> sigmoid)
 - test against baselines (show plotted pdfs)
 - implemented early stopping callback (show learning curve) + idea of fine tuning a pretrained model i.e transfer learning to further increase model accuracy